 It is autumn, in the forest.
 High above, beneath gray clouds, pale, papery, golden leaves bejewel the canopy.
-Shaken free by a gentle breeze that sends a great rustle through the woods, they drift, swirl, gently down to the floor, to rest with countless others in a great crumbling carpet.
+Shaken free by a gentle breeze that sends a great rustle through the woods, they drift, swirling gently down to the floor, to rest with countless others in a great crumbling carpet.
 There, in the altered time of nature’s slow plane, they are transformed into new, nourishing soil…if anything here can really be called new.
 Breathe it in – this is the intoxicating smell of our planet’s great fecundity, of decay begetting new life – the aroma of the great mystery of existence.

 In search of insight into the pursuit of mushrooms, we drive north, to meet forager Evan Strusinski, who spends the season in a permanent sprint across the vast forest floor of Maine, on the hunt for this most coveted facet of the fall harvest.
-At the end of each day, with his car’s trunk full of brimming baskets, Evan races to rendez-vous with the local Fed-Ex truck, to deposit his harvest into a pipeline of transport that will race them south, delivering them to some of New York’s finest kitchens the following day.
+At the end of each day, with his car’s trunk full of brimming baskets, Evan races to rendez-vous with the local Fed-Ex truck, to deposit his haul into a pipeline of transport that will race them south, delivering them to some of New York’s finest kitchens the following day.

 From the field, in the forest of midcoast Maine with mushroom forager Evan Strusinski…